 CREATE USER ‘newuser’@'localhost' IDENTIFIED WITH mysql_native_password BY ‘user_password';

-The important part here is the “mysql_native_password” if you don’t have this portion, then you’ll get errors like the following.
+The critical part here is the “mysql_native_password” if you don’t have this portion, you’ll get errors like the following.

 PHP Warning: mysqli_connect(): The server requested authentication method unknown to the client [caching_sha2_password] in mysql_test.php on line 8 PHP Warning: mysqli_connect(): (HY000/2054): The server requested authentication method unknown to the client in mysql_test.php on line 8